PRA Group Canada

 For more information, read our guide about debt statute of limitations.

-How to stop PRA Group Canada from calling
+How to stop calls from PRA Group Canada

 How to file a complaint about PRA Group Canada

-If PRA Group Canada doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that PRA Group Canada is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.